PJ-Oscheh/bkpm/README.md

 - Easy method to manually add packages to `installed.csv`
 - More, probably

-BKPM is a package manager for Minecraft server admins to easily install and update plugins (and soon, the server software itself!).
-Feel free to create a Pull Request to add desired plugins!
-However, please add desired plugins to the correct list:

 # Which list do I add a plugin to?
 ## Official